SheikhAminul/i18next-lite/README.md

 ## Usage

-A minimal example of implementing 3 languages with the ability to switch languages.
-[Try/run live on CodeSandbox.](https://codesandbox.io/s/infallible-wright-cij8np?file=/src/index.jsx){:target="_blank"}
+A minimal example of implementing 3 languages with the ability to switch languages. <a href="https://codesandbox.io/s/infallible-wright-cij8np?file=/src/index.jsx" target="_blank">Try/run live on CodeSandbox.</a>

 ```javascript
 import { createRoot } from 'react-dom/client'